dynamsoft-docs/document-normalizer-docs/programming/javascript/release-notes/javascript-1.md

 ### Fixed

-* Fixed a bug where camera will be detected when an instance of `DocumentNormalizer` is created.
+* Fixed a bug where the camera permission will be requested when an instance of `DocumentNormalizer` is created.
 * Fixed a bug where the normalized image may have black borders when setting `ColourMode` of `NormalizerParameter` to `ICM_BINARY`.

-### Changed
+### Improved

 * Reduced the size of `core.js`.